Saturday, June 25, 2016

 I pushed hard knowing that I was training my legs for those pesky ramps at Gillette.
 It's an incredible feeling to experience the sensation of strength surging through my legs and also feeling the fatigue at the end of a hard run.

 The momentum I continue to experience in my running and in my life is a blessing and a gift.
-To be able to reclaim advantage and reclaim life after 10 years of being on a healing quest brings me such joy and my heart overflows with gratitude.

 One week from tomorrow we will be a hill seeker because well quite frankly life happens on the hills.